whyliuxing/reverse-engineering-journal/README.md

   + trace library call: ltrace -f
   + trace sys call: strace -f
   + decompile: retargetable decompiler

-## *Anti-Emulation (2/5/2017)*
-* allows reverse engineer to bypass many anti-debugging techniques
-* __Detection through Syscall__: invoke various uncommon syscalls and check if it contains expected value.
-Since there are OS features not properly implemented, it means that the process is running under a debugger
-* __CPU Inconsistencies Detection__: try executing privileged instructions in user mode.
-If it succeeded, then it is under emulation
-* __Timing Delays__: execution under emulation will be slower than running under real CPU

 ## *GDB (2/15/17)*
 * x command displays memory contents at a given address in the specified format